secretstartups/handbook/security/customer-requests/index.html.md

 ## Conditions and requirements

-Each request for assistance should comply with the conditions outlined in this section.
+Each request for assistance should comply with the conditions outlined in this section

 ### Customer is on the GitLab Premium or Ultimate plan